ai-xiaihai/AC215_RadIQ/README.md

 These efforts have led to the successful integration of our application on a single GCP Virtual Machine (VM) instance.
 The application is now operational and can be accessed at http://34.42.139.78.

 <img src="./images/web.png" width="900"/>

+We chose a single GCP Virtual Machine (VM) instance intead of Kubernetes Engine is due to cost concerns.

 **API Service Container** This container has all the python files to run and expose thr backend apis.